neoforge-dev/starter/memory-bank/progress.md

 ### Frontend
 1. **Testing Issues**
-   - Custom element registration failures in test environment
+   - Custom element registration failures in test environment (ADDRESSED with new testing utilities)
    - Import resolution failures in some test files
-   - Shadow DOM testing inconsistencies
+   - Shadow DOM testing inconsistencies (ADDRESSED with new testing utilities)
    - Some tests are still using Chai-style assertions instead of Vitest assertions
    - Inheritance detection issues with modern class fields syntax
    - Property and method name mismatches between tests and implementations